fortran01/ocsp-stapling-demo/README.md

 2. SSL certificates are automatically managed by Let's Encrypt:
    - Certificates are obtained using DNS-01 challenge via Route53
    - Certificate renewal is handled automatically
-   - OCSP stapling is configured out of the box for both servers
+   - OCSP stapling is configured out of the box for all servers

 3. Configure AWS credentials:
    - AWS_ACCESS_KEY_ID